NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 210 to 220
 - Guard: 1680 to 1760
 - Grabbable moves: 2A
+- 5AB(A) Stun increased slightly
 - 5B hitbox appears one frame sooner, elbow hitbox removed; hand hitbox larger on frame 2
-- 5B(B) can be hyuuga cancelled
+- 5B(B) can be hyuuga cancelled; stun increased by 1 frames
 - 5BB(A) charge time reduced by 2; recovers two frames faster (when the animation ends)
 - 6B stuns longer; hitboxes slightly larger
+- 6B(A) Hand hitbox slightly bigger
 - 2B(B) pushes on block
 - 2BA(A) charge time reduced by 1
-- RB first hitbox frame is a high, untechable bounce and second frame is a mid techable bounce; hitbox disappears one frame earlier
+- RB first hitbox frame is a high and techable bounce and second frame is a mid and untechable bounce; hitbox disappears one frame earlier
-- RB(A) has more lift, hitbox adjusted to not hit OTG
+- RB(A) has more lift
 - JB landing hit has one more frame duration; grabbable; more stun
 - JA is unblockable; has 10 frames super armor on startup, has forward or backwards momentum with 6 or 4; three frames less landing lag
 - 5A hand hitbox does not appear on the first frame; slightly more lift